 The Good Citizenship Medal is designed to recognize anyone that makes the community better, anyone who goes beyond themselves to serve others in their neighborhood without regard for monetary or other reward.
 Someone whom you admire and and would like to see them thanked publicly for the good they have done over the long term.

 Please review the criteria for each medal below.
-If you feel you know someone who qaulifies, take the time to nominate that individual.
+If you feel you know someone who qualifies, take the time to nominate that individual.
+There is absolutely no cost to the recipent of an award.

-The Bronze Good Citizenship Medal is a multi-purpose award designed to recognize individuals who have whose community (i.e., school, locality or state) achievements are noteworthy.
+The Bronze Good Citizenship Medal is a multi-purpose award designed to recognize individuals whose community achievements are noteworthy.
 It can be presented to both adults and minors alike.
 The medal was originally designed as a medallion, but a ribbon and clasp were added in 1932 to convert it to a medal.
+Click on the image to see the full medal.

 The Law Enforcement Commendation Medal is presented to those who have served with distinction and devotion in the field of law enforcement.
 The medal is intended to recognize exceptional service or accomplishment in the field of law enforcement.
 Eligibility is not limited to peace officers but extends to the entire range of persons who make and enforce the law to include but not limited to peace officers, attorneys, judges, prosecutors and legislators who have performed an exceptional act or service beyond that normally expected.
 The medal may be presented posthumously.